Lazos de Amor: Controversial ending

 In the final episode, Maria Paula locks her two sisters in the basement of her mansion and holds them hostage.
 As their uncle Eduardo tries to rescue them, Maria Paula shoots and kills him.
 In an off-screen melee, as Gerardo and Nicolas come to check on them well-being, another gunshot is heard by the viewing audience and both Maria Guadalupe and Maria Fernanda emerge from the room relatively unscathed, while Maria Paula is rolled out in a body bag along with Eduardo.
 Maria Guadalupe and Nicolas then have a typical fairy tale novela wedding.
 In the final scene, Maria Guadalupe and Nicolas are in a hotel room on their honeymoon, but when the camera zooms into Maria Guadalupe's face, she rubs her eyebrow with her pinky finger, which was Maria Paula's trademark idiosyncratic habit.
 This left viewers to speculate whether it was actually Maria Guadalupe instead of Maria Paula who died by gunshot wound and Maria Paula had assumed her identity.

 The show's ending since then had left fans to debate over the fate of the two.
 Questions came up such as the timing of Maria Paula being able to change clothes, jewelry, makeup, and hair appearance with Maria Guadalupe before supposedly shooting her until help arrived, as well as how Maria Guadalupe was able to get loose and grab the gun to shoot Maria Paula.
+Also there's the fact that all three of the sisters rub their left eyebrow at some point in the telenovela.

-In 2019, Lucero gave her opinion on who it was that survived the final episode, believing that it was Maria Guadalupe who survived and had slain Maria Paula.
+In 2019 Lucero gave her opinion on who was the one that had survived in the final episode, believing that it was Maria Guadalupe.

-Awards
+Awards and nominations

 Album

 Due to the telenovela's success, Televisa published a soundtrack, which included previously released songs by Lucero as well as three versions of the theme song of the series.